projet-m2-siris-unistra/chatalk/database/schemas.md

 ### active-messages

-*A view of the table `messages` which only show the messages that have not been archived by letting the `archived` flag to false.*
+*A view of the table `messages` which only shows the messages that have not been archived by letting the `archived` flag to false.*

 `SELECT FROM messages EVERY ROW WHERE archived == false;`